MJongbloed/get-pc-memory-price/src/content/blog/ddr4-vs-ddr5-ram.md

 But if you're focused on cost-effectiveness, gaming on a budget, or doing standard productivity tasks, DDR4 still holds its ground.
 When comparing *DDR4 vs DDR5*, think about your specific use case, and consult benchmark GPU and CPU data before deciding.

 Whichever path you choose, be sure to check compatibility and performance specs using tools like [pcmemoryfinder.com](https://pcmemoryfinder.com) to make the most informed decision.

+Also be sure to check out my [Memory RAM Speeds Explained: The Affordable Key to Better Performance?](https://pcmemoryfinder.com/blog/memory-ram-speeds-explained/) blog to learn more about the all imporant memory speeds.